 120 fantastic holiday rentals from 17 providers can be booked in Fraser Island with prices beginning at $142 per night.
 HomeToGo directly shows the best offers by comparing the available accommodation options.

-Rent a holiday apartment, home or cottage on Fraser Island: from $87 per night
+Rent a holiday home, apartment or cottage on Fraser Island from just $142 per night

 Best holiday homes with a patio or terrace

 You can see our climate diagram above.
 January is the warmest month on Fraser Island with average maximum temperatures of 30°.
 No heat wave is expected in July, where minimum average temperatures usally hit a 10° low.
 The rainiest month is January while the driest month is July.

 Enjoy an idyllic escape with a Fraser Island beach house